Table of Contents

 The Community First Choice Option is approved under the Affordable Care Act (abbreviated as ACA).

 To be eligible for the K Plan, one must be an Oregon resident who is eligible for medical coverage via Oregon’s state Medicaid plan.
 In the case of seniors (65 years and older), the relevant Medicaid program is the Oregon Supplemental Income Program-Medicaid (OSIPM).
 To be eligible for this Medicaid program, there is an income limit of 300% of the Federal Benefit Rate (FBR).
-As of 2017, this means a single individual cannot have income in excess of $2,205 / month or more than $26,460 / year.
-For married couples, the income limit is slightly higher at $3,309 / month or $39,708 / year.
+As of 2018, this means a single individual cannot have income in excess of $2,250 / month or more than $27,000 / year.
+For married couples, the income limit is slightly higher at $3,375 / month or $40,708 / year.
 Liquid assets, such as checking accounts, savings accounts, stocks, and bonds, are limited to $2,000 for a single individual, and $3,000 for a married couple.
+While this figure might seem quite low, many assets are considered exempt (non-countable).
+For instance, one’s home, valued at or under $572,000, is not counted toward the asset limit given the applicant or their spouse lives in it.
+Other exemptions include household items, personal effects, a vehicle, and pre-paid burial / funeral arrangements.

 There are no age or disability requirements for eligibility purposes.
 However, in addition to being eligible for the state Medicaid plan, one must also require an institutional level of care, such as in a hospital or nursing home facility.